-Consequent to the Companies (Corporate Social Responsibility Policy) Amendment Rules, 2021 ("the Rules"), the Company intends to transfer its CSR capital assets created prior to January 2021 to a controlled subsidiary Infosys Green Forum established in accordance with Section 8 of the Companies Act, 2013 for charitable objects.
-The transfer will be undertaken upon obtaining the required approvals from regulatory authorities.
+Consequent to the Companies (Corporate Social Responsibility Policy) Amendment Rules, 2021 ("the Rules"), the Company is required to transfer its CSR capital assets created prior to January 2021.
+Towards this the Company had incorporated a controlled subsidiary 'Infosys Green Forum' under Section 8 of the Companies Act, 2013 and the transfer will be completed upon obtaining the required approvals from regulatory authorities, as applicable.